-A registration hold will be placed on your registration if we do not receive your complete immunization records showing you are up to date on all requirements.
+A registration hold will be placed on your registration if we do not receive your complete immunization records or approved waiver showing you are up to date on all requirements or have an approved waiver on file.
+Students with approved waivers acknowledge that their clinical experiences may be limited to those facilities and partners who do not require immunizations or who accept waivers.